Quand on l'a tiré à la carabine as translated in 'The Little Prince' |

 The greatest variety is found in the 'instrument'.

-Nineteen translations talk of a bird shot by a gun.
+Twenty translations talk of a bird shot by a gun.
 Among the different words for 'gun', the five who use 来福枪 láifú-qiāng 'rifle' are translating from the English; the three who use 卡宾枪 kǎbīn-qiāng 'carbine' are translating from the French.

-| Type | MILITARY | HUNTING |
+MILITARY | HUNTING | |

-| French | Carabine militaire | Carabine de chasse |
+French | Carabine militaire | Carabine de chasse |

-| English | Carbine | Rifle |
+English | Carbine | Rifle |

-| Chinese | 卡宾枪 kǎbīn-qiāng 'kabin gun' Also: 马枪 mǎqiāng 'horse gun' 骑枪 qíqiāng 'riding gun' |
+Chinese | 卡宾枪 kǎbīn-qiāng 'kabin gun' Also: 马枪 mǎqiāng 'horse gun' 骑枪 qíqiāng 'riding gun' |

 步枪 bùqiāng 'walking gun' Also: 來福槍 láifú-qiāng 'laifu-gun' |

-A further six translators speak of being 'hit by a bullet', substituting 槍彈 / 枪弹 qiāngdàn 'bullet' for 槍 / 枪 qiāng 'gun'.
-(Note: Translations using 'bullet' don't take an agent.
-That is, there are no sentences that go: 被人用枪弹击中 bèi rén yòng qiāngdàn jīzhòng 'shot by a person with a bullet'.)
-The relative popularity of the expression 'shot with a bullet' in preference to 'shot with a gun' is interesting.
-Perhaps it is related to the existence of the expression 中彈 中弹 zhòngdàn (see below).
+A further six translators speak of being 'hit by a bullet' (槍彈 / 枪弹 qiāngdàn 'bullet').
+(By the way, translations using 'bullet' don't mention an agent.
+That is, there are no sentences that go 'shot by a person with a bullet'.)
+The relative popularity of 'shot with a bullet' is interesting.
+Perhaps it is related to the existence of the expression 中彈 / 中弹 zhòngdàn (see below).

 All of the verbs used in this phrase are resultatives.
 In resultatives, the first verb indicates the action, the second indicates the result (see Resultative Complements and The Complement of Result).
 For the most common form, 擊中 jízhòng / 击中 jīzhòng, the main verb is 擊 jí or 击 jī 'to hit, attack'. 中 zhòng 'strike, be on target, hit' is the resultative.
 Similarly for the other verbs.

-| 中彈 / 中弹 | zhòngdàn | 'be hit by a bullet' | 8 |
+中彈 / 中弹 | zhòngdàn | 'be hit by a bullet' | 11 |

-| 中槍 / 中枪 | zhòngqiāng | 'be shot with a gun' | 2 |
+中槍 / 中枪 | zhòngqiāng | 'be shot with a gun' | 2 |

-| 中了槍彈 / 中了枪弹 | zhòng le qiāng-dàn | 'be hit by a bullet' | 2 |
+中了枪弹 | zhòng le qiāng-dàn | 'be hit by a bullet' | 2 |

-| 中了來福槍彈 / 中了来福枪弹 | zhòng le láifú-qiāng-dàn | 'be hit by a rifle bullet' | 1 |
+中了來福槍彈 | zhòng le láifú-qiāng-dàn | 'be hit by a rifle bullet' | 1 |

-| 遭受槍傷 / 遭受枪伤 | zāoshòu qiāngshāng | 'receive a gun wound' | 3 |
+遭受槍傷 / 遭受枪伤 | zāoshòu qiāngshāng | 'receive a gun wound' | 3 |

-| 遭受槍擊 / 遭受枪击 | zāoshòu qiāngjī | 'receive a gun shot' | 1 |
+遭受枪击 | zāoshòu qiāngjī | 'receive a gun shot' | 1 |